wlgn123/PyGravity/documentation/source/index.rst

-Using our PyGravity, along with Matplotlib, we can load this file and run through the simulator simular to the 2D example above, except this time using pretty much one a slighlty modified Matplotlib 3D line [#3d]_ example::
+Using our PyGravity, along with Matplotlib, we can load this file and run through the simulator simular to the 2D example above, except this time using pretty much a slighlty modified Matplotlib 3D line [#3d]_ example::

 	import matplotlib as mpl